CodingWalrus/Random-Mixtape-Maker/readme.md

 # Random Mixtape Maker

 This is a simple project to help me learn how to program in Python better and start using Github.
+This program will be able to create m3u playlists with your music library at random, with an array of constraints such as artist, genre, duration, filesize, and more.

 ### Update Log: